stcarrez/ada-lzma/README.md

 This is a small Ada05 library binding for the liblzma library.

-## Version 1.1.4   - Aug 2024
+Version 1.1.5   - Jul 2025
-  - Cleanup build environment to drop configure
+  - Update build environment

 [List all versions](https://gitlab.com/stcarrez/ada-lzma/blob/master/NEWS.md)